lukehunter/fileindexer/README.md

 ./fileindexer --directory /mnt/h --dbname files --dbuser <dbuser> --dbhost <host> --dbport <port> --prefix /mnt/h --exclude .bzvol,$RECYCLE.BIN
 ```

-## Overview
-This Go application calculates the SHA256 hash of files in a specified directory, stores the hash, file size, and
-metadata in a PostgreSQL database, and generates a CSV file summarizing the results.
-It is designed to handle large
-directories efficiently with parallel processing and robust error handling.

 ## Features
 - Calculates SHA256 hashes for all files in a directory.